Q - When do we meet?

 Q - Can my lawyer review the contract?

 Of course.
-Your lawyer is your protection in a real estate transaction, and it is advisable that clients complete a legal review.
 The contract provides five business days for completion of legal review.

 Q - Can we make an offer if we don’t yet have financing?